PombertLab/SYNY/README.md

   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/WM276_vs_JEC21.gap_0.normal.png">
 </p>

-In this figure, nucleotides biases are plotted in the concentric rings.
+In this figure, nucleotides biases and GC/AT skews are plotted in the concentric rings.
 These subplots can be skipped with the `--no_ntbiases` command line switch.
+GC/AT skews can be further turned off independently from nucleotide biases subplots with the `--no_skews` options.

 From from outer to inner, the concentric rings are:

 - AT and GC nucleotide biases (grey and red lines)
 - GT and AC nucleotide biases (blue and green lines)
 - GA and CT nucleotide biases (purple and yellow lines)
+- GC skews (histogram: blue [positive], red [negative] values)
+- AT skews (histogram: orange [positive], purple [negative] values)

 Syntenic blocks identified by SYNY are indicated by ribbons.
 These ribbons are color-coded based on the chromosomes/contigs present in the reference genome used.
 If desired, color coding can be set by cluster instead with `--clusters`.
 This option is useful when working with prokaryotes featuring a single chromosome, so that the ribbons are not all of the same color.